measure-map/aligned_bach_chorales/README.md

 * `measures`: One tabular file per chorale with one row per measure.
 * `notes`: One tabular file per chorale with one row per note head.

-The meaning of the columns is explained in the [ms3 documentation](https://johentsch.github.io/ms3/columns).
+The meaning of the columns is explained in the [ms3 documentation](https://ms3.readthedocs.io/columns).

 ### `code`

 The Python code relies only on the `data` folder, not on the submodules with the original datasets.
-It can be run in two ways:
+It can be run in two ways (commands assume current working directory is `code`):

 * As a standalone script, e.g. `python3 03_compare_pcvs.py`.
 Requires installing the dependencies in `requirements.txt`
   (`pip install -r requirements.txt`).